 Bree Johnson grew up in a small town in Minnesota, USA.
 She has always yearned to understand different cultures, and experience new things while actually living some place and getting to know the real way of life there.
-"I’m very much a people person and can talk to basically anyone which has made it easier for me to adjust to different places and moving around.
-I can’t wait to experience more of the world!"

 Q: Where are you originally from?